Woodenonez/DataGenerator-StanfordDroneDataset/README.md

 - "all_video_idx" is all videos that are meant to be converted into datasets.

 # Dataset structure
-Data - dataset folder - scence_video folder - frames + info csv\
+Data - dataset folder - scence_video folders + dataset csv - frames + info csv
-                      - dataset csv